-- Ensure the leadership role of in-country investigators and influential individuals in countries where studies take place by involving them in all stages of the research, including conceptualization of the research question, study design, development of protocols, study implementation and collection of data, data analysis, publication and presentation of research results, and interaction with the media and law enforcement officials. - Provide sustainable career development opportunities for new, mid-career, and senior investigators (e.g., similar to long-term career awards and institutional grants offered domestically) in resource-limited international settings. - Develop in-country training partnerships, and support "south-to-south" training to enable investigators to obtain training appropriate for the areas in which they will work by (1) developing a cadre of in-country scientific professionals, and (2) providing opportunities to enable trained investigators returning to their home countries to serve as training resources for others. - Continue to support research training, both in-country and in the United States, of clinicians (physicians and nonphysician professionals, e.g., nurses, midwives, pharmacists, etc.), public health professionals and community health workers, and scientists from developing nations to enhance the conduct of research on HIV, AIDS, sexually transmitted infections (STIs), and other HIV-related coinfections, malignancies, and comorbidities, including research training related to (1) biomedical, social, and behavioral prevention research, (2) prevention of mother-to-child transmission (MTCT), (3) treatment and care, (4) clinical trials of therapeutic strategies, (5) development and testing of vaccine candidates, (6) impact of alcohol and other substance abuse/ dependence on HIV transmission, treatment, and disease outcome, (7) reproductive health, including microbicides, and (8) disease progression. - Provide training in data collection, management, and analysis for in-country research personnel. - Provide training to enable in-country researchers to meet the requirements of GCP and GLP, including training and maintenance of medical records. - Provide training in the ethical conduct of research, including informed consent, establishment of community advisory boards, and other topics related to the protection of human subjects.
+- Collaborate with in-country investigators and stakeholders in resource-limited settings to assist them in prioritizing their research needs by considering gaps in epidemic control strategies and the kinds of data and knowledge necessary to influence policy (i.e., research should be countrydriven). - Ensure the leadership role of in-country investigators and influential individuals in countries where studies take place by involving them in all stages of the research, including conceptualization of the research guestion, study design, development of protocols, study implementation and collection of data, data analysis, publication, and presentation of research results to government and other relevant stakeholders and audiences. - Provide sustainable career development opportunities for new, junior, mid-career, and senior investigators (e.g., similar to long-term career awards and institutional grants offered domestically) in resource-limited international settings. - Provide opportunities for new, junior, mid-career, and senior investigators from developed countries to spend significant amounts of time working with investigators in developing countries (i.e., create career milestones in the United States that recognize collaborations on par with first authorship or principal investigator [PI] status). - Develop in-country training partnerships, and support "south-to-south" training to enable investigators to obtain training appropriate for the areas in which they will work by (1) developing a cadre of in-country scientific professionals, and (2) providing opportunities to enable trained investigators returning to their home countries to serve as training resources for others.

+- Continue to support research training, both in-country and in the United States, of clinicians (physicians and nonphysician professionals, e.g., nurses, midwives, pharmacists), public health professionals and community health workers, and scientists from developing nations to enhance the conduct of research on HIV, AIDS, sexually transmitted infections (STIs), and other HIV-related coinfections, malignancies, and comorbidities, including research training related to: (1) biomedical, social, and behavioral prevention research, (2) prevention of mother-to-child transmission (MTCT), (3) treatment and care, (4) clinical trials of therapeutic strategies, (5) development and testing of vaccine candidates, (6) prevention and treatment of substance abuse/dependence in the context of HIV transmission, ARV treatment, and disease outcome, (7) reproductive health, including microbicides, and (8) disease progression. - Provide training in data collection, management, and analysis for in-country research personnel. - Provide training to enable in-country researchers to meet the requirements of GCP and GLP, including training and maintenance of medical records. - Provide training in the ethical conduct of research, including informed consent, establishment of community advisory boards, and other topics related to the protection of human subjects. - Provide training in all aspects of grantsmanship, including preparation of grant proposals, registration for electronic submission, grants management, reporting requirements, research administration, and fiscal accounting.

-- Provide training in all aspects of grantsmanship, including preparation of grant proposals, registration for electronic submission, grants management, reporting requirements, research administration, and fiscal accounting. - Provide training to ensure that clinicians and other health care workers are knowledgeable about infection control principles and can implement proper procedures in resourceconstrained countries. - Enhance training in translational, operational, and health services research.
+- Provide training to ensure that clinicians and other health care workers are knowledgeable about infection control principles and can implement proper procedures in resource-constrained countries. - Enhance training in translational, operational, and health services research, including training in costeffectiveness.